 On MacOS Monterey & Earlier

-Refresh Webpage or Force close safari Bowser, and Try again.
+Refresh the web page or Force close Safari Bowser, and Try again.

 2. Check Apple Server Status